 To ensure data integrity at the hardware level, all data is error correction code (ECC) protected, and control buses are protected by parity checks out to the data on the disks.
 These checks ensure that errors are contained.

 For tolerance to errors, resilience capabilities are designed into the Sun Fire system to ensure that the system continues to operate, even in a degraded mode.
-Because it is a symmetrical multiprocessing system, the Sun Fire system can function with one or more processors disabled.
+Because it is a symmetrical multiprocessing system, the Sun Fire system system can function with one or more processors disabled.
 In recovering from a problem, the system is checked quickly to determine the fault and to ensure minimum downtime.
 The system can be configured with redundant hardware to reduce downtime.

-The Sun Fire system capabilities raise its availability from the normal commercial category to the high availability category.
+The Sun Fire system system capabilities raise its availability from the normal commercial category to the high availability category.
 These capabilities are grouped as follows:

 AC power is supplied to the Sun Fire system through up to four independent,

 The AC connections must be controlled by separate customer circuit breakers, and can be on isolated power grids if a high level of availability is required.
-Optionally, third-party battery backup power can be used to provide AC power in the event of utility failure.
+Optionally, third-party battery backed-up power can be used to provide AC power in the event of utility failure.

-On the Sun Fire system, data errors are detected, corrected, and/or reported by the data buffer on behalf of its associated processor.
+On the Sun Fire system system, data errors are detected, corrected, and/or reported by the data buffer on behalf of its associated processor.
 Additionally, data errors passing through the interconnection will be detected and will cause a record stop condition for the ASICs.
 The ASICs detect and initiate this condition.
 These history buffers and record stop-condition bits can then be read and used by offline diagnostics.

 Resiliency capabilities enable processing and data access to continue in spite of a failure, possibly with reduced resources.
 These capabilities usually require that you reboot the system, and this is counted as repair time in the availability equation.